If you love healthy muffins, you will love my Carrot Walnut Bran Muffins!

 When I was a little girl in Canada, there was a restaurant in Preston, Ontario called The Knotty Pine.
-They had a fancy steak house downstairs (I still remember the first time I was taken there – I felt SO grown up!), and upstairs there was a more relaxed restaurant that served lunches.
-There was also a lunch counter, where you could get a quick snack or a coffee.
-My Dad used to stop in there a couple of times a week for one of their famous bran muffins.
-And once in a while, he’d bring a half a dozen of them home for a treat.
-We loved them.
-They were seriously, seriously yummy – not too sweet, not too savoury, and full to the brim with raisins.
+My Dad used to stop in there a couple of times a week for one of their famous bran muffins and once in a while, he’d bring a half a dozen of them home for a treat.
+We loved these yummy muffins which were not too sweet, not too savoury, and full to the brim with raisins.
 One day Dad came home with the secret recipe.
-I don’t know how he managed it, but somehow he got the restaurant manager to part with it.
-Half expecting it to have somehow been altered, as secret recipes often are, my Mom and I were delighted when the muffins we made using the recipe came out every bit as nice as the ones Dad brought home.
-I’ve been making them every since – in fact, for over thirty years now.

-Although I rarely deviate from the original recipe in recent years I formulated a sugar free version on request for a sugar replacement product, and occasionally I make them with mixed dried fruit instead of just raisins.
+Although I rarely deviated from the original recipe in recent years I formulated a refined sugar free version and occasionally I made them with mixed dried fruit instead of just raisins.
 My family never liked these variations as well though, so I didn’t feel terribly inclined to experiment.
-Indeed, I was discouraged from doing so! (“I don’t know why you mess around with these muffins Mom, they taste good just as they are!”)
+Indeed, I was discouraged from doing so. (“I don’t know why you mess around with these muffins Mom, they taste good just as they are!”)

-However a while ago, my curiosity got the better of me, and I began to play around with the recipe again.
-This version my family absolutely loved… and I was seriously pleased with how my Carrot Walnut Bran Muffins turned out.
 The recipe makes about 12 large muffins, and they freeze beautifully.
-Unlike many other types of muffins, these will keep for a couple of days in a sealed container at room temperature, or for three or four days in the fridge.
+Carrot Walnut Bran Muffins will keep for a three days in a sealed container at room temperature, or store them for up to five days in the fridge.
 Allow to come to room temperature or warm before eating.

 - ¾ cup brown sugar